kendrickcc/odm-aws-wf1/README.md

 The S3 bucket is needed to manage the Terraform state file.
 Without this, it is very difficult to make changes to the build while running, or simply the destroy of the entire environment.
 The state file can contain sensitive build information i.e. credentials, so this probably is best accomplished manually. and is really simple to setup.
 Refer to this article: (https://www.golinuxcloud.com/configure-s3-bucket-as-terraform-backend/)

 The bucket name and dynamodb_table are moved to secrets.

+- GitHub Secrets: In the repository, navigate to Settings, then under Security, select `secrets`.
+Create new secrets for the following:

+	- AWS_ACCESS_KEY_ID (As mentioned above)
+	- AWS_SECRET_ACCESS_KEY (As mentioned above)
+	- BUCKET (The bucket name)
+	- DYNAMODB_TABLE (The table name)
+	- ID_RSA_WEBODM (Contents of public SSH key)

 ### (Optional) Install Terraform and AWS CLI locally